Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ![Text input placeholder text do](/images/textinput_placeholder_do.svg)

 <docs-do>
-Use placeholder text to inform users as to what information is requested for a dropdown.
-It provides an example of what you should enter in that field, and the format of that information when appropriate.
+Supplement labels with placeholder text to further inform users of what information is being requested.
+For example, providing a telephone number format as placeholder text.
 </docs-do>

 </div>